prettier/prettier/docs/cli.md

 Running Prettier without `--cache` will delete the cache.

+Diagnostic and performance modes bypass the formatting cache.
+Requests with `--cursor-offset` also recompute formatting because cached entries do not contain cursor positions.

 Also, since the cache file is stored in `./node_modules/.cache/prettier/.prettier-cache`, so you can use `rm ./node_modules/.cache/prettier/.prettier-cache` to remove it manually.

 :::warning